gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 14. The frontend modules

 The frontend modules are located in `/assets/js/`.
-Currently we have `chat.js`, `events.js`, `quiz.js` and `user.js`.
+Currently, we have `chat.js`, `events.js`, `quiz.js` and `user.js`.
 The entry point for the application is located in `app.js`.
-With the current basic approach of the game, we just need one instance of each module running at the same time because a given user can only play in one quiz at a time.
+With the current basic approach of the game, we just need one instance of each module running at the same time because a given user can only play one quiz at a time.
 But if in the future we want to add more features, like multiple chat rooms or private messages, it would be a good idea to refactor the modules to be more flexible.

 ### Let's start with app.js